zeke/devcenter-scraper/content/md/git-submodules.md

 If it's at all possible to use your runtime's preferred dependency resolution mechanisms, you should prefer it to using submodules, which can often be confusing and error-prone.

+> warning
+> Using submodules for builds on Heroku is only supported for builds triggered with git pushes.
+Builds created with the [API](build-and-release-using-the-api) do not resolve submodules.

 ## Protected Git submodules

 If the referenced git repository is protected via a username and password it's still possible to reference it with a submodule.
 Since remote environments like Heroku don't have access to locally available credentials you will need to embed the username and password into the repository URL.